-Delhivery shares hit 10% upper circuit level on record EBITDA margin expansion - BusinessToday
+Delhivery shares zoom 15% on record EBITDA margin expansion - BusinessToday

-Shares of Delhivery Ltd jumped 10 per cent on Monday to touch their upper price band of Rs 353.10 after posting a solid set of numbers in the January-March 2025 quarter (Q4 FY25).
+Shares of Delhivery Ltd jumped 14.61 per cent on Monday to touch a high of Rs 353.10 after posting a solid set of numbers in the January-March 2025 quarter (Q4 FY25).

 Nuvama Institutional Equities said the logistics services provider reported a robust 16 per cent quarter-on-quarter (QoQ) jump in Q4 FY25 in EBITDA to Rs 119 crore (42 per cent above its estimates), largely led by part truckload (PTL) (188 per cent above estimates).